4 Writing

 This file can be created and maintained by Zotero installed with the Better BibTeX extension (see section 1.6).
 To do this, you just have to create a Zotero collection corresponding to the project and drag the relevant references into it.
 Then use the contextual menu “Export collection…” and select:

-• Format: “Better BibTeX” for articles and presentations or “Better BibLaTeX” for memoirs, depending on whether the bibliography is managed by bibtex and natbib or biber and biblatex for PDF production.
+• Format: “Better BibTeX” for articles and presentations or “Better BibLaTeX” for memoirs, depending on whether the bibliography is managed by BibTeX and natbib or biber and BibLaTeX for PDF production.

 • Check the “Keep up to date” box so that any changes in Zotero are exported automatically.